Thermoplastic: Polystyrene

 Polystyrene is manufactured in various forms that have different applications and can have medium to very low density.
 Extruded polystyrene (PS or xPS, sometimes colored pink/blue) is used in the manufacture of disposable cutlery, rigid ground contact rated insulating foam board, CD and DVD cases, plastic models of cars and boats, and smoke detector housings.
-Expanded polystyrene foam (EPS or "styrofoam", white) is used in making insulation and packaging materials, such as the "peanuts" and molded foam used to cushion fragile products.
+Expanded polystyrene foam (EPS or "styrofoam", white) is used in making insulation and packaging materials, such as foam "peanuts" and molded foam used to cushion fragile products.
 Polystyrene copolymers are used in the manufacture of toys and product casings.

 Polyvinyl chloride

 Polyvinyl chloride (PVC) is a tough, lightweight material that is durable, fairly rigid and versatile, and is resistant to acids and bases.
-Much of it is used by the construction industry, such as for vinyl siding, drainpipes, gutters and roofing sheets.
+PVC is used by the construction industry, such as for vinyl siding, drainpipes, gutters and roofing sheets.
 It is also converted to flexible forms with the addition of plasticizers, thereby making it useful for items such as hoses, tubing, electrical insulation, coats, jackets and upholstery.
 Flexible PVC is also used in inflatable products, such as water beds and pool toys.
 PVC is also a common material in vinyl action figures, especially in countries such as Japan, where the material is used extensively in so-called Sofubi figures (Soft vinyl toys).
 As PVC bends easily and has a tendency to be bent during transit, a method to mitigate this deformation is to heat the plastic until it becomes mobile, then reform the material into the desired shape.

 PVC is produced in many specific modifications to affect its chemical and physical properties.
 In plasticized polyvinyl chloride (pPVC), plasticizers are added to the raw material before molding to make it more flexible or pliable.
 Early on, the health and environmental aspects of this were poorly understood and replacements and product bans resulted after studies.
 The original form is often referred to as unplasticized polyvinyl chloride (uPVC), which is the more commonly used type for installations such as water, waste, and sewer conveyance plumbing.

 Chemical modification often produces more drastic changes in properties.
 Chlorinated polyvinyl chloride (CPVC) is produced through exposing PVC to the continued free-radical chlorination reaction that originally formulates the PVC polymer.
 The chlorination reaction continues to add chlorine atoms to the polymer hydrocarbon backbone until most commercial applications reach a percent range between 56 and 74% total chlorine.
 This increase in elemental chlorine content contributes to CPVC's increased expression of chlorine-based characteristics, such as chemical durability, resistance to acids, bases, and salts; susceptibility to ammonia-based compounds, aromatics, esters, ketones; chemical stability; heat energy transfer resistance.
 CPVC is commonly used in water, chemical, hot and cold, delivery systems for residential, commercial, and industrial applications.